Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 It might be difficult, but once you've got your head around ownership, you'll be making incredibly fast and efficient programs with the compiler still holding you hand.

+So, sadly, no atomic cows.

 ## Namespaced packages

 Interpreters, async runtimes and a form of dynamic library are all essentially possible and may even be on their way.

-Atomic Cows was perhaps a little insincere, but here's something I do want to see...
+Atomic Cows was perhaps a little bit of an insincere suggestion on my part, but here's something I _really_ to see...

 Unfortunately for me, unlike the first three options, this one has already been ruled out.